chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 The possible values for `requiresMessaging` include:

 * `always`  : Messaging is required.
-The renderer will only be used when it's part of an extension that can be run in an extension host.
+The renderer will only be used when it's part of an 插件 that can be run in an 插件 host.
-* `optional`: The renderer is better with messaging when the extension host is available, but it's not required to install and run the renderer.
+* `optional`: The renderer is better with messaging when the 插件 host is available, but it's not required to install and run the renderer.
 * `never`   : The renderer does not require messaging.

-The last two options are preferred, as this ensures the portability of renderer extensions to other contexts where the extension host might not necessarily be available.
+The last two options are preferred, as this ensures the portability of renderer 插件 to other contexts where the 插件 host might not necessarily be available.

 The renderer script file can setup communications as follows: